 Event Narrative

 The cyberspace environment continues to increase in scope and complexity.
-Because of this growth, new problems arise in how to properly leverage and employ these new technologies, and these problems are only compounded with the world becoming more and more dependent technology.
+Because of this growth, new problems arise in how to properly leverage and employ these new technologies, and these problems are only compounded with the world becoming more and more dependent on technology.
 City and government inefficiencies continue to multiply in tandem with society’s technological advances.

-To address such inefficiencies, “Smart City” initiatives are all a buzz around the world to help enable city and community officials to interact directly with the community and city infrastructure in order to monitor what is happening in the city, assess how it is evolving, and how to enhance a better quality of life.
+To address such inefficiencies, “Smart City” initiatives are all a buzz around the world to help enable city and community officials to interact directly with the community and city infrastructure to monitor what is happening in the city, assess how it is evolving, and how to enhance a better quality of life.

-Earlier this year the 42nd Air Base Wing (ABW), which runs Maxwell Air Force Base (MAFB), entered into a vendor demonstration agreement with AT&T to test and better understand IoT implementations driving Smart City and Smart Base initiatives.
+The traction “Smart City” initiatives have begun to make has enticed the Department of Defense, State and local governments, and industry to partner and promote this venture to leverage each other’s capabilities, maximize efficiencies, and work “smarter”.
+Earlier this year the 42nd Air Base Wing (ABW), which runs Maxwell Air Force Base (MAFB), began to test and better understand IoT implementations driving Smart City and Smart Base initiatives.
 Proof of concept examples include facial recognition and license plate scanning at entry points into MAFB, solar beam/geo-fencing technology to reinforce MAFB’s perimeter defenses on the riverside of the installation where a physical barrier is implausible, and remote monitoring of temperatures inside key buildings on the air base.

-The traction “Smart City” initiatives have begun to make has enticed the Department of Defense, State and local governments, and industry to partner and promote this venture in order to leverage each other’s capabilities, maximize efficiencies, and work “smarter”.
-With the declaration of MAFB and the City of Montgomery as “Smart City” and “Smart Base” pilots, government officials have been actively exploring a number of initiatives that will help the community emerge as a model “Smart Community” through public and private partnerships.
+Government officials have been actively exploring a number of initiatives that will help the community emerge as a model “Smart Community” through public and private partnerships.
 These initiatives have the possibility to be replicated across the AF to multiple bases, cities and communities.
+Among some of the Smart Base solutions being developed at MAFB is perimeter security.
+A portion of MAFB along the river cannot be secured using a physical barrier, largely due to damage caused by periodic flooding.
+To address this issue, beam arrays were installed capable of detecting intrusions through the use of Infrared Technology.
+To address the flooding issue, the beam arrays are setup transportable and can be easily removed during high risk weather.
+MAFB leadership is also investigating the applicability of a facial recognition and license plate scanning capability, which would quickly detect individuals that are criminal in nature or a high risk to the installation.

+Singapore for example has its “Smart Nation” initiative, aimed at engaging citizens, industries, research institutions and the government to harness internet and communication technology to bolster its communities.
+Singapore’s Beeline app, for instance, draws on aggregated data to provide a demand-driven service to create new transport routes that meet public needs.

+Another example is the city of Boston.
+The Boston Department of Innovation and Technology helped create a number of applications with a wide range of uses, from allowing citizens to report neighborhood issues to the government to helping commuters find on-street parking in the Innovation District.